rolling-scopes/rsschool-app/docs/platform/shedule.md

 #### Using the schedule by students

-Search is possible by the name of the event/task or the organizer.
-Sort is possible by date (type **Table**).
+It is possible to search by the name of the event/task or the organizer.
+It is possible to sort by date (type **Table**).
 To open the details of the event/task, click on the name of the event/task.

 ### Additional schedule features for the administration